juanallo/vscode-dependency-cruiser/README.md

 Finally, you can click on each node, to open the file!

+### Configuration options:

+The extension supports configuration for generating the diagram:

+-   maxDepth: Define the maximun depth the cruiser will go into dependencies
+-   layout: Define the layout the diagram will use to display the tree.

+#### Layout Options

+There are 7 layout options supported:

+-   dot: raws directed graphs.
+-   fdp: draws undirected graphs using a ``spring'' model.
+-   neato: draws undirected graphs.
+-   osage: draws clustered graphs.
+-   circo: draws distributed circular layout around connected nodes.
+-   twopi: draws graphs using a radial layout.
+-   patchwork: draws the graph as a squarified treemap.

+For more detailed information check the [graphviz manual](https://graphviz.readthedocs.io/en/stable/manual.html#engines).
+You can also check [graphviz man pages](https://manpages.debian.org/stretch/graphviz/neato.1.en.html).

 ## Requirements

 The extension needs at least Node.js 10.x to run.